The Adventures of the Hersham Boys

 The Adventures of the Hersham Boys is an album by punk band Sham 69, released in 1979.
-It's their most successful album to date, charting at #8 in the UK.
+It is their most successful album, peaking at No. 8 in the UK.

 Reception

-It was not universally well received, with David Hepworth describing it as "A tired, hollow effort struggling between weary attempts at rabble-rousing and blush-making pseudo-Springsteen 'street' songs that reek of desperation and contract fulfilling.
+It was not universally well received, with David Hepworth of Smash Hits describing it as "a tired, hollow effort struggling between weary attempts at rabble-rousing and blush-making pseudo-Springsteen 'street' songs that reek of desperation and contract fulfilling...
 As empty and self-satisfied a record as anything they supposedly set out to replace."
+Trouser Press called it "a break with the punk scene, but no less aggressive than usual."